onnx/onnx/README.md

 ```

 ### Windows
-When building on Windows it is highly recommended that you also build protobuf locally as a static library.
+If you are building ONNX on Windows, it is highly recommended that you also build Protobuf locally as a static library.
 The version distributed with conda-forge is a DLL and this is a conflict as ONNX expects it to be a static lib.

-#### Instructions to build protobuf and ONNX on windows
+#### (Recommended) Build Protobuf and ONNX on windows
-Step 1 : Build protobuf locally
+Step 1: Build protobuf locally
 ```
 git clone https://github.com/protocolbuffers/protobuf.git
 cd protobuf